Higher Dimer Covers on Snake Graphs: Lattice of -Dimer Covers and Generating Functions

 \section{Lattice of $m$-Dimer Covers and Generating Functions}

-There are two interesting ways to obtain generating functions from $m$-dimer covers on snake graphs.
+There are two natural ways to obtain generating functions from $m$-dimer covers on snake graphs.
 On one hand, you can fix a snake graph $\mathcal{G}$, and consider the sequence $\# \Omega_m(\mathcal{G})$ as $m$ varies.
 On the other hand, you could fix $m$, and consider $\# \Omega_m(\mathcal{G}_k)$ for some sequence $\mathcal{G}_1, \mathcal{G}_2, \mathcal{G}_3, \dots$ of snake graphs which follow some natural pattern.
-In this section, we consider generating functions using this first approach.
-It turns out that the first method is related to the enumeration of certain $P$-partitions and reverse plane partitions.
+In this section, we consider generating functions using this first approach, which is related to the enumeration of certain $P$-partitions and reverse plane partitions.
 As we discuss in Section \ref{sec:fixing_m}, the second method has connections to number theory, in particular the ratios of the lengths of diagonals in regular polygons.